jacobfholland/medusa/docs/markdown/docstring.md

 - Include the data type.
 - Mark any arguments optional as needed.
 - Include a default value if there is one.
+- If the argument is non-standard library object only include the class name.
+Do not include the full module path.
+Note the full module path in the `Notes` section

 #### 5. Attributes: *(if applicable)*
 ```